-Assets and liabilities held for trading are initially recognised at fair value.
-The transaction costs directly attributable to purchase or issue is recognised as an expense in the Income statement.
-After initial recognition, available-for-sale financial assets and liabilities are measured at fair value, including any attributable transaction costs incurred to dispose of them.
-Any gains or losses in fair value are recognised in the Income statement for the year.
+Assets at fair value through profit or loss are initially recognised at fair value.
+The transaction costs directly attributable to the purchase or issue are recognised as an expense in the Income Statement as they are incurred.
+Changes in fair value are recognised in the Income Statement for the year under "Changes in fair value of financial instruments".